Buying property in Australia as a foreigner

 Before moving to a new country, you’re likely to have lots of costs to cover.
 Some of these, such as real estate costs, visa application fees and rental deposits, will need to cross borders.

-Open a Wise account and you can send money between the UK and Australia (and all over the world) for low fees and the fair mid-market exchange rate.
+Open a Wise account and you can send money between the UK and Australia for low, transparent fees and the mid-market exchange rate.
+It’s not a bank account but offers many similar features.

 You can also use Wise once you arrive in your new home.
 For starters, you can spend in AUD from the moment you step off the plane using your contactless Wise card.
-It works in 175 countries and automatically converts to the local currency when you spend, so you don’t need to change money or carry cash around.
+It works in 150+ countries and automatically converts your pounds to the local currency whenever you spend, only adding a tiny, upfront currency conversion fee.

 So, there you have it - everything you need to know about moving to Australia in one handy guide.
 We’ve covered all the essentials, from the tricky task of getting a visa to scouting out a great place to live Down Under.